What is differential geometry: curves and surfaces: Parametrized curves

 Suppose $\GG_1$ and $\GG_2$ are either real intervals or circles.
-A continuous onto map $\tau\:\GG_1\to\GG_2$ is called \emph{monotone} if for any $t\in \GG_2$ the set $\tau^{-1}\{t\}$ is connected.
-Note that if $\GG_1$ and $\GG_2$ are intervals, then, by the intermediate value theorem, a monotone map is either nondecreaing or nonincreasing; that is, our definition agrees with the standard one when $ \GG_1 $ and $\GG_2$ are intervals.
+A continuous onto map $\tau\:\GG_1\to\GG_2$ is called \emph{monotone} if, for any $t\in \GG_2$, the set $\tau^{-1}\{t\}$ is connected.
+If $\GG_1$ and $\GG_2$ are intervals, then, by the intermediate value theorem, a monotone map is either nondecreasing or nonincreasing; that is, our definition agrees with the standard one when $\GG_1$ and $\GG_2$ are intervals.